mozilla/Bugzilla-ETL/docs/2018 Q1 Overview and Plan.md

 1. Remove the javascript ES query translator code so that queries are sent directly to ActiveData, and existing dashboards still work with the new architecture.
 This can only be done after we have a prototype for the new Bugzilla-ETL, and a (dev) cluster exists to test with.
 2. Work with `armenzg` and `wlach` to identify any common ground when it comes to charting libraries and  resources in the dashboarding space.
 3. Optional - Add testing to the internal query runner.
 There are currently no tests for this code, but there is a comprehensive Python test suite.
 There should be a simple solution here.
 4. Optional - Use the React/JSX stack.
-A good part of MoDevMetrics can be removed if it gets moved to a React app.
-It will make everything faster.
+A good part of MoDevMetrics can be removed if it gets moved to a React app. plus, it will make everything faster.

 ## Other parts